qp5/kaleidoscope/README.md

 <!--- Supabase & Python backend.
 Real-time data syncing, analytics.-->

 ## Mission of project<br>
-1. To empower self-discovery of the individual and freedom from limitations fostering self insight.<br>
+1. A social app to empower self-discovery fostering self insight.<br>
-2. For Organizations: To support them in empowering their members and observing world impact, offering tools and materials to those goals.
+3. For Organizations: To support them in empowering their members and observing world impact, offering tools and materials to those goals.
 <br><br><br>

 ## Goals<br>